• Products

 Once your WEC servers are up and running, you can easily configure WEF settings on your log sources via Group Policy.
 However, WEF’s most significant weaknesses are management, health monitoring, and capacity planning.
 Unfortunately, not only does Event Viewer fail to offer any viable management options, its performance also takes a noticeable hit when you’re dealing with multiple WEC servers, causing it to slow down and become unresponsive.
 Third-party options to manage a WEF setup are also minimal.
 What about large environments with several collector servers?
 How do you distribute the load from WEF clients, you may be asking?
 Well, that is something you’ll have to figure out yourself because WEF does not support load balancing of any kind, not even third-party load balancers.

-With NXLog, you can implement a complete log collection solution that is easy to deploy, monitor, and manage.
+With NXLog Platform, you can implement a complete log collection solution that is easy to deploy, monitor, and manage.
 Besides deploying agents via Group Policy, there are other options you can choose from.
-NXLog Manager is a web-based management system that facilitates agent deployment and configuration and supports clustered setups.
-If your organization prefers an API-first agent management solution, there’s NXLog Minder (in closed beta testing).
-It’s an automation-friendly solution that can easily integrate with software deployment and management platforms.
+NXLog Platform is an all-in-one log collection, management, and analytics platform offering a web-based agent management system that facilitates deployment and configuration.
+It also supports agent enrollment rules and configuration templates.

 Configuration & Functionality